AldoFusterTurpin/AdventOfCode-2023/README.md

 In the getGearRatioOfGear() function (check also getGearRatioOfGear.png), I am sure I could have extracted the common behavior to a function and then just iterate over a number of relative indexes and delete a lot of the lines that exist.
 Nonetheless, as the code right now maps directly to the mental model to solve the problem, I thing it is good enough as I need to keep working in the problem of the next days.
 It does not affect the time complexity, so it is not that bad.
 Also, I know there are some redundant assignments in that function regarding x and y, but I prefer to repeat the assignment of those rather than look upper in the code to knwo what value had (eg: on line 85 of day3/day3_part2.go, I do not need to assign again the x, but I prefer to have both x and y assigned again before any check as it is more straightforward and clear).

-Lastly, I am almost sure there more clever ways to implement a solution to the problem, but the one I followed is the one I found easy to understand.
+Lastly, I am almost sure there are more clever ways to implement a solution to the problem, but the one I followed is the one I found easy to understand.
 Iterate once over the input to construct the map of Coordinates to the numbers and then iterate again the input and use that map to get the gear ratio of each gear.

 #### Day4 considerations
 No much to say.
 For the part 2, the easiest thing to do is to just use two maps, one for the counter of the cards and another for the matching numbers to lookup fast.
 We update the cards counter in order (from Card Id 0 to Card Id n-1, where n is the number of initial cards) taking into account the copies.